EdDataScienceEES/tutorial-shaistilman/index.md

 </table>

-**How to Interpret the Results**
+### How Do We Interpret The Results?

  - If removing a variable reduces the AIC (i.e., leads to a lower AIC), it suggests that the model improves when that variable is dropped.
 This may happen if the variable does not contribute significantly to the model or introduces unnecessary complexity.

  - If removing a variable increases the AIC, it indicates that the variable is important for the model, and dropping it would harm the balance between fit and complexity.

 Therefore, we drop the variable that results in the lowest AIC, this may seem a bit counterintuitive as what we want is the lowest AIC model.
 However, the AIC value represnets the AIC of the model **without** this variable and if this AIC is lower than the current model’s AIC it means that dropping that variable improves the overall model.
 Thus, in stepwise regression, this variable is removed because it leads to the greatest improvement in model quality according to the AIC.

 Lets have a look at an example of `drop1` and look at how we can interpret the output it gives us.

-In this example we are analysing the `africa_data` dataset from the `faraway` package to explore factors influencing military coups (`miltcoup`).
+In this section we are analysing the `africa_data` dataset from the `faraway` package to explore factors influencing military coups (`miltcoup`).
 The model includes several predictors, such as `oligarchy`, political liberties (`pollib`), the number of parties (`parties`), population (`popn`), size (`size`), the number of elections (`numelec`), and the number of regimes (`numregim`).

 But how do we know which ones to use?
 Lets first consider the case where we dont have interaction terms.